ONURYI/Data-Scientist-Professional-with-Python/README.md

 1. Supervised Learning with scikit-learn
 2. Unsupervised Learning with scikit-learn
+3. Linear Classifiers in Python
-3. Machine Learning with Tree-Based Models in Python
+4. Machine Learning with Tree-Based Models in Python
-4. Preprocessing for Machine Learning in Python
+5. Preprocessing for Machine Learning in Python
-5. Machine Learning for Business
+6. Machine Learning for Business

 ### BLOCK VI - SQL